-- During term time the designated safeguarding lead (or a deputy) should always be available (during school hours) for staff in the school and other professionals to discuss any safeguarding concerns.
-Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools working with their designated safeguarding lead to define what "available" means and whether in exceptional circumstances availability via phone and/or Skype or other such medium is acceptable. - It is matter for individual schools and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+- During term time the designated safeguarding lead (or a deputy) should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools and colleges, working with their designated safeguarding lead to define what "available" means and whether in exceptional circumstances availability via phone and/or Skype or other such medium is acceptable. - It is matter for individual schools and colleges and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.

-Taken from Keeping Children Safe in Education (2018), pages 89 to 92
+Taken from Keeping Children Safe in Education (2016), pages 58 to 60